Apply for a Pearls and Precious Stones Trading License in Dubai

 Setup Costs and Step-by-Step Application Process

-Licence fees at Dubai South Business Hub Free Zone are competitive relative to mainland options.
+License fees at Dubai South Business Hub Free Zone are competitive relative to mainland options.
 Packages typically start from approximately AED 12,000 to AED 20,000, depending on visa allocation and office configuration selected.
 Additional costs to budget for include the establishment card, e-channel registration, and medical and Emirates ID fees per visa.
 Notarisation of documents may also be required in certain circumstances.

-There is no minimum share capital requirement for most free zone trading licences.
+There is no minimum share capital requirement for most free zone trading licenses.
 However, a UAE corporate bank account will require evidence of genuine business activity.
 Crucially, 100% foreign ownership is permitted, with no requirement to engage a local sponsor or agent.

 Application Steps